blampe/rreading-glasses/README.md

 ## Key differences

 I have deviated slightly from the official service's behavior to make a couple of, in my opinion, quality of life improvements.
-These aren't due to technical limitations and can be changed, so I'm eager to hear if people think these are an improvement or if it would be better to match the official behavior more exactly.

 - Titles no longer automatically include subtitles _unless_ it's part of a series, or if multiple books have the same primary title.
 This de-clutters the UI, cleans up the directory layout, and improves import matching but __you may need to re-import some works with long subtitles__.
-I think the trade-off is worth it but others might disagree — let me know!

 - The "best" (original) edition is always preferred to make cover art more consistently high-quality.
 Additionally, books are no longer returned with every edition ever released, because that makes manual edition selection difficult to impossible.
-Instead, an alternative edition (e.g. translation) is only included once at least one user has searched for it.
-(This might change in the future to include all editions but de-duplicated by title.)
+Instead, at most 20 of the top editions are included and de-duplicated by language and title.
+This may change in the future.

 ## Details

 This project implements an API-compatible, coalescing read-through cache for consumption by the R—— metadata client.
-It is not a fork of any prior work.
+It is not a fork of any prior work and it was made without any help from the S—— team.

 The service is pluggable and can serve metadata from any number of sources: API clients, data dumps, OpenLibrary proxies, scrapers, or other means.
 The